Ayman-Marghani/Restaurant-Page/README.md

 # Restaurant-Page

 This project is part of The Odin Project's JavaScript curriculum.
 It's a simple restaurant website that demonstrates the use of modern web development techniques and tools.
+Live preview: [Restaurant Page](https://ayman-marghani.github.io/Restaurant-Page/)

 ## Features